 In short, he didn't — at least not on his own.
-The basic (pun intended) idea was mainly Paul Allen's idea.
+The basic (pun intended) idea was mainly Paul Allen's.

-In what is now something of a legend, the idea for Microsoft came as a moment of inspiration for Paul Allen.
-Back in 1975, at the time, Bill was an undergraduate at Harvard University, and Paul worked for Honeywell Inc. as a computer programmer.
+In what is now something of a legend, the idea for Microsoft came in a moment of inspiration for Paul Allen.
+Back in 1975, at the time, Gates was an undergraduate at Harvard University, and Allen worked for Honeywell Inc. as a computer programmer.

-Allen, at the time, a 22-year old, purchased a copy of the January edition of Popular Electronics.
-On the front cover was an image of the World’s First Minicomputer Kit to Rival Commercial Models — the Altair 8800 microcomputer.
+Allen, at the time 22-years old, purchased a copy of the January edition of Popular Electronics.
+On the front cover was an image of the World’s First Minicomputer Kit — the Altair 8800 microcomputer.

-Paul read the related article and struck on an idea.
-Allen, with his copy of Popular Electronics in hand, decided to pay his school-friend Bill Gates a visit.
+Allen read the related article and struck on an idea.
+With his copy of Popular Electronics in hand, he decided to pay his school-friend Bill Gates a visit.

 If successful, this BASIC-based interpreter would make machines like the 8800 very appealing to hobbyists and professional programmers around the world.
-It should, Allen believed, also enable the cost of microcomputers to fall dramatically, making software development a viable business for many in the future.
+Allen believed it would also enable the cost of microcomputers to fall dramatically, making software development a viable business on a larger scale.

-With their pitch and interpreter prototype completed, the pair approached MITS for an in-person demonstration.
-Ed Roberts, the founder of MITS, agreed to the meeting, loved what he saw, and agreed to distribute a new machine with their software. - Altair BASIC.
+With their pitch and interpreter prototype completed, the pair approached MITS to give an in-person demonstration.
+Ed Roberts, the founder of MITS, agreed to the meeting, loved what he saw, and agreed to distribute a new machine which included their software - Altair BASIC.

-The same year "Micro-Soft" was officially registered, and by 1976, it was formally incorporated in New Mexico in 1981.
+The same year "Micro-Soft" was officially registered as a company.
 The rest, as they say, is history.

 Where did the Name Microsoft come from?

-Back in 1975, Gates and Allen had mused over a few names for their new venture.
+Back in 1975, Gates and Allen had mused over a few possible names for their new venture.